being-dev/rps/README.md

 This is simple spring-boot base java application which exposes REST Endpoint to play the game between user and system.

+This game is __played between Human and Computer(Server) System__ where Human need to invoke below rest endpoint with define set of action using tool like Postman or similar with POST as method type.

 **How to run the application?**

  - Download code from https://github.com/being-dev/rps.git